California Proposition 65

 Because our products are sold throughout the USA, our products are currently available in California.
 We’re required through regulation to be compliant with Proposition 65.
 Every company larger than 10 employees who is selling into California is required to be compliant with the Proposition 65 regulations.

 Which chemicals are being used in our products and how are they used?

-When one of our products contains a substance listed among those in the California Proposition 65 chemicals list, we will display the text "California residents: Click here for Proposition 65 warning" in the product description.
+When one of our products contains a substance listed among those in the California Proposition 65 chemicals list, we will display the text "California Residents: WARNING" in the product description.
 We will also place a warning label on any CA-bound product that requires such a label.